mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will conduct monthly third-party production accessibility scanning as well as automated nightly internal accessibility scanning of a test system in a production environment.
+MIE will conduct monthly third-party production accessibility scanning, as well as automated nightly internal accessibility scanning of a test system in a production environment.
+The accessibility non-conformance rate will be calculated as the number of non-conformance issues identified (numerator) divided by the total number of accessibility scans performed (denominator).

 #### Expected Outcome(s)

-It is expected that no urgent non-conformance issues will be identified and that the number of secondary issues will be minimal.
+It is expected that the rate of urgent non-conformance issues (numerator: urgent issues identified, denominator: total scans performed) will be zero, and the rate of secondary issues will be minimal.
 Any non-conformance that reaches a production system will be tracked and reported.

 #### Care Setting(s)